Jamdoog/ansible-telegraf/README.md

   TEMPLATE: "telegraf.conf"
 The template file you would like to deploy.
 This should represent a valid telegraf configuration file, with modifications for the above variables.

+  SATELLITE_SUBSCRIPTION: true/false
+Don't install from public repository on RHEL if this variable is present.

 Dependencies
 ------------